Wild Patagonia

 - Groups are composed of a minimum of 4 international riders and a maximum of 8 riders plus guides.

-- If you need to rent a sleeping back at the beginning of the holiday you can do it for an extra $30.
-Please let us know your intention in advance.
+- It is possible to rent a sleeping bag for an extra US$40.
+Please let us know in advance.

-- Accompanied minors are welcome from 12 yo, provided they match the riding requirements.
+- Accompanied minors are welcome from 12 years old, provided they meet the riding requirements.
+There is a 30% discount for riders under 15 years of age.

 - These rates are not applicable to Argentine nationals.